Young-Doug/RUNEtag-Windows-VS-2022/README.md

+This repository is forked from artursg/RUNEtag.

+I have converted it to work with windows 10 and compiled it using Visual Studios 2022 without CMake.
+It is using vcpkg for most of the dependencies except Qt and NTL.
+Qt version 6.5.3 is installed from their website with only the MSVC 2019 64-bit option selected in the installer.
+NTL was downloaded from the official website, compiled and included in the repository.
+In Visual Studios I used the Qt Visual Studios Tools version 3.2.0.

 # RUNETag

 **RUNETag** is a fiducial marker system which heavily relies on the robust framework of cyclic codes to offer superior occlusion resilience, accurate detection and robustness against various types of noise.